Gongbei Port of Entry: History

 In 2013, more than 99 million travelers went through the Gongbei Port of Entry.
 This grew to 134 million in 2018.

 In October 2016, the Gongbei Port of Entry started to use an AI-powered humanoid robot, the Sanbot.
 It has been programmed to respond to over 3,000 commonly asked questions and provide guidance on local laws and regulations.
 The robot can quiz passengers in different languages.

 Description

-The Gongbei Port of Entry is located in the Gongbei Subdistrict (jiedao) in the southeastern part of Zhuhai, and is one of four ports of entry on land between mainland China and Macau (One being the Lotus Bridge, connecting Hengqin, Zhuhai in mainland China with Cotai, Macau(Hengqin port).
-Another the Hong Kong-Zhuhai-Macao bridge port, the other Qingmao port).
+The Gongbei Port of Entry is located in the Gongbei Subdistrict (jiedao) in the southeastern part of Zhuhai, and is one of four ports of entry on land between mainland China and Macau (One being the Lotus Bridge, connecting Hengqin, Zhuhai in mainland China with Cotai, Macau (Hengqin port).
+Another is the Hong Kong-Zhuhai-Macao bridge port, the other Qingmao port).

 Immigration and customs for travellers exiting mainland China are to the east, while immigration and customs for those entering mainland China are to the west.

 There is a large underground shopping mall under the plaza north of the port-of-entry building.

 The counterpart in Macau, through which travellers must pass before or after Gongbei, is the Portas do Cerco, operated by the Serviço de Migração of the Corpo de Polícia de Segurança Pública, and the Serviços de Alfândega.